damoonrashidi/ask/README.md

 ## Configuration

-A config can be created in the users config directory `~/.config/ask/config.toml`.
+A config can be created in the users config directory `~/.config/ask/config.toml` on macos/linux.

 ```toml
 [command]